Marcelobbr/thesis/README.md

 * [Renato Rocha Souza](https://emap.fgv.br/corpo-docente/renato-rocha-souza)

 ## Abstract
-In recent years, several advances have been promoted in topic modeling, either through the development of new algorithms, or in evaluation processes, as well as by the emergence of novel visualization tools.
+In recent years, several advances have been promoted in topic modeling, either through the development of new algorithms or in evaluation processes, as well as by the emergence of novel visualization tools.
 This last field advances due to the realization that topic models provide new exploratory capabilities for large collections of documents which, combined with visualization solutions, can bring new insights to domain specialists.

-This work sought to introduce a novel interactive and highly analytical solution, having as object of study a document collection provided by FGV/CPDOC.
-The methodology comprises the use of results from topic modeling and data transformations for the data visualization, which required using distinct programming languages avaliable.
+This work sought to introduce a novel interactive and highly analytical solution, having a document collection provided by FGV/CPDOC as the object of study.
+The methodology comprises the use of results from topic modeling and data transformations for the data visualization, which required using distinct programming languages available.
 After the investigation of the state of the art, the main hypothesis is that there would be low availability of visualization tools aimed at topic models able to incorporate a global view of the corpus together with a gradual increase on the level of detail, passing through the analysis of object clusters provided by topic modeling, until the exploration of each unique object.

-The main contribution is the implementation of a novel tool that meets the concepts of granularity, target-user and data-ink ratio through a programming language that provides maximum flexibility.
-Finally, it is reckoned that there would be room for improvement, either through increased interactivity, or through greater dedication to pre-processing steps in the case of document collections that have gone through OCR processes.
+The main contribution is the implementation of a novel tool that meets the concepts of granularity, target-user, and data-ink ratio through a programming language that provides maximum flexibility.
+Finally, it is reckoned that there would be room for improvement, either through increased interactivity or through a greater dedication to pre-processing steps in the case of document collections that have gone through OCR processes.

 ## Structure
 ```bash